maki-it/lexoffice-invoice-upload/README.md

 python3 main.py --generate --config /path/to/config/config_lisa.ini
 python3 main.py --generate --config /path/to/config/config_joe.ini

-# Run program with specific configuration files
+# Run program with multiple configuration files
-for configfile in /path/to/config/config*.ini; do
-    python3 main.py --config $configfile >> logfile.log
+python3 main.py --config /path/to/config/config*.ini >> logfile.log
-done
 ```

+### Usage with Docker

+See `docker-compose.yml` for an example configuration.
+After starting the container once, it will generate a default `config.ini` in the volume `/app/config/`.
+Change the settings and then restart the container.